 Step 1: Assemble Columns

-Install braces inside the leg box, as needed, to strengthen the columns.
-We put an end cap at the top and one at the bottom of leg column, to close it off.
+As needed, install braces inside the leg box to strengthen the columns.
+We put an end cap at the top and one at the bottom of the leg column to close it off.

 Step 2: Attach the Apron Board Between the Columns